• Skip to primary navigation

 Scones are at their absolute best served warm, straight from the oven.
 In my case with a nice hot cup of tea or coffee.
 Here are some topping suggestions for your scones:

 A good scone should have a good rise and a light and open texture.
-We do not add baking powder to this basic scone dough, instead we following these 5 simple steps:
+I do not add baking powder to this basic scone recipe, instead I follow these 5 simple steps:

 1. Bring the dough very gently together with your hands, take care not to be too heavy handed, try to use your fingers rather than the palm of your hand.